Cade Cunningham NBA Preview vs. the 76ers

 Cade Cunningham Insights vs. the 76ers

-- This season, Cunningham has made 8.3 shots from the floor per game, which accounts for 20.2% of his team's total makes.
+- This season, Cunningham has made 8.1 shots per game, which adds up to 19.9% of his team's total makes.

-- Cunningham is averaging 6.0 three-point field goal attempts per game this season, which is 19.9% of his team's attempts from beyond the arc.

-- Cunningham's opponents, the 76ers, have one of the slowest offensive tempos, ranking 21st, averaging 102.9 possessions per game, while his Pistons average 102.8 per game, which ranks 11th among NBA teams.
+- Cunningham's opponents, the 76ers, have one of the NBA's slowest tempos with 102.9 possessions per game, while his Pistons rank 10th in possessions per game with 102.9.

+- The 76ers are the 12th-best defensive team in the NBA, allowing 113.1 points per game.

-- Allowing 42.3 rebounds per game, the 76ers are the sixth-ranked squad in the league.
+- Allowing 42 rebounds per game, the 76ers are the fifth-ranked team in the NBA.

+- In terms of assists, the 76ers are 17th in the league, allowing 26.7 per game.

-- Looking at 3-pointers, the 76ers have given up 12 makes per game, ninth in the NBA.
+- In terms of 3-pointers, the 76ers have given up 12 makes per game, ninth in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!